Swirrl/pmd-ontologies/readme.md

 You can browse the ontologies by dereferencing the URIs in your browser. e.g. http://publishmydata.com/def/pmdkos will redirect to a page served at http://ontologies.publishmydata.com/ontologies/pmdkos (served by Netlify).

 At the moment, rewrites for publishmydata.com URIs are handled by the Netlify config that serves swirrl.com (see https://github.com/Swirrl/swirrldotcom)

+# Licence

+These works have been licensed by Swirrl IT LTD under the [CC0 1.0 Universal Licence](https://creativecommons.org/publicdomain/zero/1.0/).